 This then returns us to the question of how individuals with different social identities also have personal identities associated with 'who' it is that has those different social identities.
 The discussion above tells us that relational and categorical social identities mean different things to individuals, implying that they contribute to personal identity differently.
-Though there are many ways this issue can be approached, one view is that individuals' personal identities depend on how they use their relational social identities to organize and interpret their categorical social identities (Davis, 2011, 201ff).
-That is, their closer connections to others in their positions and roles are a key to their approach to their more distant connections to others in large social groups.
-This makes personal identity first and foremost relational in nature.
-To show how such a view might be developed, two different recent accounts of personal identity treated as relational in nature, both of which emphasize social identity and reciprocity, are the subject of the next section.
+Though there are many ways this issue can be approached, one view is that to organize and interpret their categorical social identities (Davis, 2011, 201ff).
+That is, their closer connections to others in their positions and roles are a key to their approach identity first and foremost relational in nature.
+To show how such a view might be nature, both of which emphasize social identity and reciprocity, are the subject of the